Occupational Therapy, OTD

 - Minimum cumulative undergraduate GPA of 3.0

-- Satisfactorily complete the following prerequisite courses at an accredited college with a grade of B- or higher in all math or science courses, and a minimum grade of a C+ in all other non-science prerequisite courses.
-Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.
+- Satisfactorily complete the following prerequisite courses* at an accredited college with a grade of B- or higher in all math or science courses, and a minimum grade of a C+ in all other non-science prerequisite courses.
+Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferable to New York Institute of Technology.
 All science courses must be for science majors.
 Only one math or science course can be retaken one time to achieve the required grade.
 Course descriptions are required for each of the prerequisites.

 - One course in General Biology with Lab (four credits)